GrammaticalFramework/comp-syntax-2020/lab1/README.md

 expands to

 `7       world   _       NOUN    _       _       4       nmod    _       _`

+(Unfortunately, the tabs are not visible in the md output.)

 Once you have full CoNLL, you can use for instance the gfud tool to visualize it.